 I started making up stories to tell whoever would listen, virtually when I started talking.
 I started writing the stories down when I was nine or ten.
 Yet, somehow as an adult, for about thirty years, the only writing I did was business and technical writing.
 I spent those years working for corporations in the High-Tech industry, specializing in implementing company-wide Information Systems.
 At age fifty, I started writing for pleasure, again — first poetry, then short stories, and finally novels.

 My first published novel, The Janus Code, written under the pen name J.C.
-Ferguson, was awarded the FAPA President’s Gold Medal.
+Ferguson (maiden name), was awarded the FAPA President’s Gold Medal.
 It is an international thriller about trying to stop a very deadly computer virus.
 I published my second novel in 2015 — Mangrove Madness, a humorous mystery set in Florida.
 It is about a newly licensed female PI trying to track down first one, then two…then seven missing people.

 Next, I’m working on a follow up novel to Mangrove Madness.

-Visit her author website at: http://jcferguson.net
+Visit my author website at: http://jcferguson.net